It’s all fun and games pushing your body to its very limits during exercise, until something snaps.

 While most insurance companies’ personal accident plan covers visits to the clinic, they do not for physiotherapy, chiropractic treatment and acupuncture.

-This is where personal accident insurance plans like Sompo’s Personal Accident Star Insurance, FWD’s Personal Accident and Infectious Disease Coverage or AXA’s SmartPersonal Accident come in handy.
+This is where personal accident insurance plans like Sompo’s Personal Accident Star Insurance or AXA’s SmartPersonal Accident come in handy.
 These provide coverage of up to $2,000 for physiotherapy, chiropractors and TCM treatments.

 2. Medical coverage